apatel1170/user-manual/README.md

 > Numbers are incomplete without interpretation.
 Bring the metrics, but tell the story behind them.

 ### Prepared, Not Perfect
-> I am a perfectionist by nature, but I am practicing the 80/20 rule.
+> I am a perfectionist by nature, but I am trying to practice the 80/20 rule more.
 Early drafts are better than delayed perfection—just label them as such.

 ### Collaborative Framing
 > I prefer executing independently once we have aligned on the "why" and the goals collaboratively.